Fairblock/docs/docs/welcome/Vision.md

 # Overview of Fairblock
 Open finance cannot scale if every payment, trade, and treasury move is exposed.
 Fairblock ships end-to-end applications that eliminate information leakage, reduce manipulation risk, and unlock outcomes for users, institutions, and businesses.

 Fairblock is a dynamic, decentralized cryptographic computer with its own execution layer.
-Native confidentinal apps (cApps) run on Fairblock's native chain, FairyRing, and are accessible from major ecosystems so users can enable confidentiality without switching stacks or bridges.
+Native confidentinal apps (cApps) run on Fairblock's native chain, FairyRing, and are accessible from major ecosystems so users can enable confidentiality without bridges or switching stacks.

 ## Why Fairblock